Board of Directors’ Profiles

 Angela Robson is a chartered accountant who has worked at JP Morgan and Goldman

 Sachs and is now Deputy Vice-Chancellor of Norwich University of the Arts.
 Angela is a

 Trustee of the Theatre Royal and a Director of the Diocesan Board of Finance.
 Angela

 was appointed as a Non-Executive Director for a three year term in November 2011,

 reappointed by the Council of Governors from November 2014 and again from November

 2017 to November 2018.
 Angela is Chair of the Audit Committee and is a member of the

 Nominations and Remuneration Committee.

 Dr Geraldine O’Sullivan – Non-Executive Director: Appointed in 2016.

-Geraldine is a member of the Quality and Safety Committee and Audit Committee at NNUH.
+Julian is a member of the Audit Committee and Nominations and Remuneration Committee.